Oxen-AI/Self-Rewarding-Language-Models/README.md

 ## 🐂 Setup Oxen.ai

-We will be using [Oxen.ai](https://oxen.ai) to version the intermediate models and datasets that are generated throughout the process.
+We use [Oxen.ai](https://oxen.ai) to version the intermediate models and datasets that are generated throughout the process.

 If you are not familiar with Oxen.ai, it is an open source, blazing fast, version control system that is built from the ground up to handle large model files, large datasets, and large sets of multi-modal data that is a pain to version in git or git-lfs.

 Feel free to checkout our [GitHub project](https://github.com/Oxen-AI/oxen-release) to learn more.